Alpine chough: Feeding

 Movement to lower levels begins after the first snowfalls, and feeding by day is mainly in or near valley bottoms when the snow cover deepens, although the birds return to the mountains to roost.
 In March and April the choughs frequent villages at valley tops or forage in snow-free patches prior to their return to the high meadows.
 Feeding trips may cover 20 km distance and 1600 m in altitude.
 In the Alps, the development of skiing above 3000 m has enabled more birds to remain at high levels in winter.

+A 2026 study showed that in winter Alpine choughs will eat faeces, their own and those of other adults.
+In the study area, nearly half of 1442 droppings in winter were eaten.
+It is believed that the droppings contain nutrients from partially digested food that are a useful supplement when the cold and snow cover limits access to alternative sources.
+Winter coprophagy appears to be largely independent of temperature or time of day.

 Where their ranges overlap, the two chough species may feed together in the summer, although there is only limited competition for food.
 An Italian study showed that the vegetable part of the winter diet for the red-billed chough was almost exclusively Gagea bulbs dug from the ground, whilst the Alpine chough took berries and hips.
 In June, red-billed choughs fed mainly on caterpillars whereas Alpine choughs ate crane fly pupae.
 Later in the summer, the Alpine chough consumed large numbers of grasshoppers, while the red-billed chough added crane fly pupae, fly larvae and beetles to its diet.
 In the eastern Himalayas in November, Alpine choughs occur mainly in juniper forests where they feed on juniper berries, differing ecologically from the red-billed choughs in the same region and at the same time of year, which feed by digging in the soil of terraced pastures of villages.